DFC-2024-LuckyVicky/writeup/README.md

 – The maximum number of team members is Four.

 > PARTICIPATION</br>
-– Participants can use any tool (No Limitation)</br>
+– Participants can use any tool.
+(No Limitation)</br>
-– You can write answer-sheet in English or Korean</br>
+– You can write answer-sheet in English or Korean.</br>
-– Sharing answers or codes is not permitted
+– Sharing answers or codes is not permitted.

 ## 🎉 Result
 This is the final score and ranking of the top 5 teams.